The 10 Best Beginner Heroes for Dota 2

 Well, that’s pretty much it.

 So, what are waiting for?
 Good luck and have fun!
-Interested in e-sports scen of Dota 2?
+Interested in the e-sports scene of Dota 2?
 Then make sure to read our Best Dota 2 Teams.